viamrobotics/docs/docs/mobility/slam/_index.md

 linkTitle: "SLAM"
 weight: 30
 type: "docs"
-description: "Simultaneous Localization And Mapping (SLAM) allows your robot to create a map of its surroundings and find its location within that map."
+description: "Simultaneous Localization And Mapping (SLAM) allows your machine to create a map of its surroundings and find its location within that map."
 tags: ["slam", "services"]
 icon: "/services/icons/slam.svg"
 no_list: true